 3 comments on “Uke and You

-1. Judy Gordon says:
+1. Judy Gordon's avatar Judy Gordon says:

 Hi Kenny.
 God has given us a lovely gift of music and I thank him for it.
 It’s good to see you extending your musical gift and one day hope to hear you.
 I pray as you enjoy playing your new toy that the ‘ 3 little birds ‘ will become v2 of O Lord my God “ hear the birds sing sweetly in the trees”; and ‘down by the riverside’ become “ take us to the river”.
 In the meantime God bless the gift he has given you.